Rav4s/wasm-dna-transcription-translation/README.md

 Of course there's some CSS as well to make it all look nice ✨

 ## Installation
+Before installing this program, you'll need a few dependencies.
+These include:
+- An up to date Rust install
+- wasm-bindgen
+- wasm-pack
+- node.js & NPM

 ## Building and running

+## In action
+This is available in action at https://dna-transcription-translation.yeetpc.com/